 Rabbi Jack Shlachter

-Yes, science and religion can be paired…I am a full-time Ph.D. physicist at Los Alamos National Laboratory in New Mexico, a part-time rabbi, and rabbinic member of OHALAH, a professional trans-denominational association of rabbis and cantors.
+Yes, science and religion can be paired…I am a full-time Ph.D. physicist at Brookhaven National Laboratory, a part-time rabbi, and rabbinic member of OHALAH, a professional trans-denominational association of rabbis and cantors.

 I have been conducting religious services for most of my adult life.
 Being gifted with a strong voice allows me to serve as shaliach tzibburas well as rabbi.
-I routinely officiate at lifecycle events, from baby namings, b’nai mitzvahs and weddings, to funerals and memorial services, and I teach and lead Torah discussions in New Mexico and out-of-state.
+I routinely officiate at lifecycle events, from baby namings, b’nai mitzvahs and weddings, to funerals and memorial services, and I teach and lead Torah discussions.

-After receiving my PhD in physics from the University of California at San Diego, I served as one of the lay leaders at the Los Alamos Jewish Center (LAJC) and started serious study of Judaism.
+After receiving my PhD in physics from the University of California at San Diego, I served as one of the lay leaders at the Los Alamos Jewish Center (LAJC) in Northern New Mexico.
+I started my serious study of Judaism during this time, while simultaneously working as a physicist at Los Alamos National Laboratory.
 In 1992, I began working privately towards ordination with Rabbi Gershon Winkler, who had relocated to New Mexico.
 For nearly two decades subsequent to my June 1995 ordination, while simultaneously working as a scientist, I provided part-time rabbinic support to the LAJC using the Conservative liturgy.
-I’m currently Rabbi Emeritus at the LAJC, and Rabbi at HaMakom: the Place for Passionate and Progressive Judaism in Santa Fe (about 40 minutes south of Los Alamos).
-HaMakom was founded by Rabbi Malka Drucker.
-HaMakom, Santa Fe
+I’m now Rabbi Emeritus at the LAJC.
+Before relocating to Long Island in 2019, I served as Rabbi at HaMakom: the Place for Passionate and Progressive Judaism in Santa Fe, New Mexico, about 40 minutes south of Los Alamos.

-I’m the proud parent of two young adults: Dov is a computer engineer in Seattle, Washington, and Orli is a graduate student at University College, Dublin.
-Now that my kids are grown, I travel around the globe with my wife Beverly doing itinerant rabbi-ing.
+I’m the proud parent of two young adults: Dov is a computer engineer in Seattle, Washington, and Orli recently received her Masters Degree from University College, Dublin.
+I have been fortunate to be able to travel around the globe with my wife Beverly doing itinerant rabbi-ing.
 In 2012, I was thrilled to be invited to officiate at High Holiday services in Or Chadasch, Vienna, a city which was my second home for three years.
+From 2014-2018, I led Rosh HaShanah and Yom Kippur services in Beijing, China at Kehillat Beijing.
+High Holidays 2018 marked my seventh trip to Beijing, serving the progressive (non-Orthodox) Jewish community there.